-Philosophy aims to provide a set of tools for thinking precisely about issues and problems in a variety of domains, from questions about the fundamental nature of the world around us to ideas about how we ought to live our lives.
-These tools can be used for a variety of purposes: to analyse the language that we use; to gain insight into social, political, and ethical questions concerning gender; or to address pressing concerns about the distribution of scarce resources.
+The Master's Programme in the Humanities, specialising in Philosophy aims to provide a set of tools for thinking precisely about issues and problems in a variety of domains, from questions about the fundamental nature of the world around us to ideas about how we ought to live our life.
+These tools can be used for a variety of purposes: to analyse the language that we use; to gain insight into social, political, and ethical questions concerning gender; or to address what is good and bad argumentation or science.

 Why this programme?

-The Master's Programme in the Humanities, specialising in Philosophy, is a unique two-year programme that has been designed for students wishing to advance their studies in the field of philosophy.
+The Master's Programme in the Humanities, specialising in Philosophy, is a unique two-year programme that is designed for you who want to advance your studies in the field of philosophy.
 You will explore and gain broad knowledge in practical philosophy and theoretical philosophy, whilst having the opportunity to specialise in a research area of your choice.

 During the programme you can expect to: